Are you thinking of starting a small business at home?

 Be passionate about your work and enjoy the process of building a business from the ground up.

-The six steps mentioned below will give you a headstart.
+The eight steps mentioned below will give you a headstart.

 Start by brainstorming a list of ideas and activities you like doing, good at, and demand in the market.
 Your talent forms the foundation of your business, even if it is a small business at home.